MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 Field               | Value | Description
 --------------------|-------|--------------------
 `start_offset`      | `int` | Read partitions from the specified offset.
 You cannot update the offsets once a source has been created; you will need to recreate the source.
 Offset values must be zero or positive integers, and the source must use either `ENVELOPE NONE` or `(DEBEZIUM) UPSERT`.
 `kafka_time_offset` | `int` | Use the specified value to set `start_offset` based on the Kafka timestamp.
 Negative values will be interpreted as relative to the current system time in milliseconds (e.g. `-1000` means 1000 ms ago).
 The offset for each partition will be the earliest offset whose timestamp is greater than or equal to the given timestamp in the corresponding partition.
-If no such offset exists for a partition, the partition's end offset will be used. **This option is not currently supported for [Redpanda](/integrations/redpanda).**
+If no such offset exists for a partition, the partition's end offset will be used.

 ## Authentication